Ces\`{a}ro-like operator acting between Bloch type spaces: Funding

 \section{Funding}

-The first author was supported by the Foundation of Education Department of Hunan Province (No. 21C0575) and Science Research Project of Hunan Institute of Engineering (No. 22RC019).
-The second author was supported by the Natural Science Foundation of Hunan Province (No. 2022JJ30369).
+The first author was supported by the Scientific Research Fund of Hunan Provincial Education Department (NO. 24C0222) and the second author was supported by the Natural Science Foundation of Hunan Province (No. 2022JJ30369).